leomoon-studios/leomoon-lightstudio/README.md

 ## Introduction
 [![LeoMoon LightStudio 2.5.0 Demo](https://img.youtube.com/vi/XT_m2E_qsaU/sddefault.jpg)](https://www.youtube.com/watch?v=XT_m2E_qsaU)

-LeoMoon LightStudio (formerly known as Blender Light Studio) is the easiest, fastest and most advanced lighting system for Blender 2.8x.
-LeoMoon LightStudio is packed with features and the new Light Node has so many options so you can customize each light exactly the way you want.
+LeoMoon LightStudio (formerly known as Blender Light Studio) is the easiest, fastest and most advanced lighting system for Blender.
+LeoMoon LightStudio is packed with features and the Light Node has so many options so you can customize each light exactly the way you want.

 Video below shows the options that are available per light.

 [![New Light Node](https://img.youtube.com/vi/bKVe2n2tGvs/sddefault.jpg)](https://www.youtube.com/watch?v=bKVe2n2tGvs)

 ## Features
-- Add/Remove lights around objects
+- Add/remove lights around objects
 - Add multiple light profiles
 - Easily switch between light profiles with a single click
+- Enable multiple profiles at once with Multi Profile Mode
+- Animate profile visibility in Multi Profile Mode
-- Each light has many options to customize
+- Each light has many options to customize, including texture, color, intensity, exposure, masks, desaturation, and grid controls
-- All options per light can be animated
+- LightStudio light options can be animated
 - Each light can have a different light texture
 - Fastest render update while lighting
 - 15 Realistic HDR light textures included
-- Easy 2D manipulation of lights in the LightStudio Control Panel which translates to positioning of that light in 3D space
+- Easy 2D manipulation of lights in the LightStudio Control Panel, with an equirectangular preview that translates to positioning of that light in 3D space
 - Toggle a light by double clicking on it in the LightPanel
 - Isolate a light by right clicking on it in the LightPanel
-- Lights can be added to different renders layers
+- Lights can be added to different render layers
+- Export lights as EXR HDRIs
-- Import/Export light profiles
+- Import/export light profiles
+- Cycles support for advanced mesh lights
+- EEVEE support with Basic lights

 ## Limitations
 ~~LeoMoon LightStudio uses mesh lights and currently, EEVEE does not support mesh lights in real-time.
 Rendering is only supported in Cycles.~~